cdm-processors/logisim-uart/README.md

 ### As a plain socket
 This library doesn't really enforce any protocol, so you can connect to instance just like to regular socket and transfer binary data.

+For example, you can use `netcat` to send some data from terminal.
+Another way is to write a program in your favorite language that connects to socket.

 ### Connecting multiple instances together
 Socket opened by `UART` instance acts as a **server**, so it can't directly connect to other sockets.